 The additional red accent to the lens also looks really nice with Nikon mirrorless or some Leica cameras which also use red in the design.

 The Cinebloom Diffusion filters come in three different powers – 5% – 10% and 20%.
 I bought the 10% and that’s what you see here.
-Keep in mind, if you buy the 5% thinking you’ll get less of an effect, you will, but the glass is still uncoated and you’ll still get a glare or a softening of contrast when in bright lighting.
+Keep in mind, if you buy the 5% and think you’ll get less of an effect, you will, but the glass is still uncoated and you’ll still get a glare or a softening of contrast when in bright lighting.

 – You can see here in this sample, a soft diffusion on the lights, but then in the very bright lights of the background, there is almost a glow.
 Also around the bright areas, the contrast is a little softer and the blacks feel a little lifted because of the way the light is scattered.